-The winning attorneys at Ostroff Injury Law can fight to get the payments you deserve through a workers’ compensation claim or personal injury lawsuit.
+The winning attorneys at Ostroff Godshall Injury and Accident Lawyers can fight to get the payments you deserve through a workers’ compensation claim or personal injury lawsuit.
 Owner Rich Godshall has over twelve years of experience winning multi-million dollar catastrophic construction injury cases.
 In a recent case, our firm recovered $1.2 million after extensive litigation for a client who suffered an electrical injury at a worksite.
 A Hershey construction accident lawyer from our team can boost your chances of success and allow you to focus on your recovery, knowing your case is in good hands.

 Should I Bring a Workers’ Compensation Claim or a Lawsuit?